-Road tax changes announced in Chancellor Philip Hammond’s Autumn Budget will come into force from April 1 – but will they mean you pay more to keep your car on the road?
+Road tax changes announced in Chancellor Philip Hammond’s Autumn Budget came into force on April 1, 2018 – but will they mean you pay more to keep your car on the road?

 Here’s all you need to know about the April 2018 road tax changes.

 What cars will be hit by the April 2018 changes?